quaffpotion/nest-crud/README.md

     In the main project folder run:

     ```bash
-    $ sh run-using-docker.sh
+    $ docker-compose up
     ```
-    (This may take some time)
+    (This may take some time.
+It will download the necessary resources to build the image if it don't exist then build the image if it doesn't exist, and finally run the project.)

 3.